-I visited the Matamata film set this year, and was the only person in a group of 20 or so people, who had neither read the books nor watched any of films.
-Sure, I felt silly playing along looking at hobbit holes and marveling over the oak tree of Bag End, but, the Hobbiton tour was good fun, and has actually inspired this Kiwi to knuckle down and watch the series!
+I visited the Matamata film set this year and was the only person in a group of 20 or so people, who had neither read the books nor watched any of the films.
+Sure, I felt silly playing along looking at hobbit holes and marvelling over the oak tree of Bag End, but, the Hobbiton tour was good fun, and has actually inspired this Kiwi to knuckle down and watch the series!

-NZ has won the America’s Cup two times now, but have come in second to the wealthier teams several times… and don’t even get a kiwi started on how many NZ team members made up those overseas based winning teams!
+NZ has won America’s Cup two times now, but have come in second to the wealthier teams several times… and don’t even get a kiwi started on how many NZ team members made up those overseas-based winning teams!

-10. Travel in NZ is easy, cheap and safe
+10. Travel in New Zealand is easy and safe

 In fact, you can camp in some of the most scenic places in New Zealand for free!
 Just pull up your camper ( It must have a bathroom inside to be legal) and go to sleep, wake up the next morning to a stunning sunrise over the alps, or head down to the beach for a morning swim.

 The New Zealand Dollar is generally lower than the Australian dollar by around 15%, and lower than the USD by around 20%.
 So a month in New Zealand will be cheaper than a month in your home country- once you’re there of course!
 Clock up those frequent air miles to make the most of free flights, and you can have yourself a holiday in heaven for next to nothing!